clegg89/tetris/README.md

 # Dependencies
 This project requires either [SFML](www.sfml-dev.org) or [SDL2](www.libsdl.org) to build.
 CMake will preferentially select SFML.
 If it cannot locate SFML, it will use SDL2.

+The project also uses the boost-filesystem library, which in turn uses boost-system.
+On linux, simply install libboost-filesystem-dev, which will pickup boost-system as a dependency.
+Windows requires building and installing Boost manually.

 ## Additional SDL2 Libraries

 In addition to the main SDL2 development library, the following libraries are also required: [SDL2_image](https://www.libsdl.org/projects/SDL_image), [SDL2_mixer](https://www.libsdl.org/projects/SDL_mixer), [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf).